Kainuu: Tourism and culture

 Kajaani offers many commercial and culturally related services for tourists.
 The historical village of Paltaniemi in Kajaani is well known as the birthplace of the Finnish poet Eino Leino, and Elias Lönnrot lived in the same village when he compiled the Finnish national epic Kalevala.
 The writer Ilmari Kianto also influenced the Kainuu region, and through his works, Kianto made known the description of the Kainuu poor people at the time.
 Other examples of these cultural services includes the Town Theater, Kaukametsä Culture and Congress Center, Kainuu Museum and the Kajaani Art Museum and many others.
 Kajawood, a film production company, also known as the "Finnish Hollywood", is located in Sotkamo, Kainuu.

 Cultural events and sightseeing

-The region of Kainuu and its municipalities offer wide variety of different seasonal events and sightseeing possibilities.
+The region of Kainuu and its municipalities offer a wide variety of different seasonal events and sightseeing possibilities.
 Cultural events vary from sports to entertainment and cultural events.